maryamhajibabaie1375-bit/scheduling-problem-instances/README.md

 # Scheduling Problem: Mathematical Model & Metaheuristic in C#

 This repository contains problem instances .
-The problem is characterized by varying numbers of jobs, machines, operators, and Time-of-Use (TOU) periods, with specific instance parameters encoded directly in the filenames.
+The filename of each text file consists of four integers, which denote the number of jobs, machines, operators, and TOU periods, respectively.

 ## ??
 Repository Structure
 - `Data-Small-Instance/`: Small-scale Instances.